-Inventories, consisting primarily of printed forms and supplies, are valued at the lower of cost or market value.
-Management of the Department estimates that market value approximates cost for these supplies, and, accordingly, has not recorded an impairment to inventory valuation at June 30, 2014.
+Inventories, consisting primarily of printed forms and supplies, are valued at the lower of cost, which is the purchase price or market value.
+Management of the Department estimates that market value approximates cost for these supplies, and, accordingly, has not recorded an impairment to inventory valuation at June 30, 2015.
 Inventories for each fund are recorded as expenditures when consumed rather than when purchased.

-Individual Nonshared Governmental Funds Notes to Financial Statements June 30, 2014 (Amounts in \$000's)
+Individual Nonshared Governmental Funds Notes to Financial Statements June 30, 2015 (Amounts in \$000's)